raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- /task ---

-HINT: These variables act like labels to help us know what our servo angles are for and what they are doing.
+HINT: These variables act like labels to help you know what the servo angles are for and what they are doing.
 But it is important to remember that the variable does not tell the servo to do anything.
-Now we must tell the servo to move to those angles stored as variables.
+Now you must tell the servo to move to those angles stored as variables.

 --- task ---